Annex-Engineering/Annex_Engineering_PCBs/carabiner-toolboard/README.md

 - 2x 4pin JST XH connector (Motor, Aux)
 - 1x 1206 thermistor (ChamberThermistor) (smaller thermistors might fit)
 - (optional) 1x BAT85 Diode (for inductive probes) ( https://www.aliexpress.com/item/32666982991.html )

-## Stencil

-To make populating a carabiner more easy you may print the stencil file located in 'stencil'.
-It's been verified that even if printed in PLA the stencil holds up fine.